ho33einzadeh/example_connecting_and_query_mysql_python/README.md

 * Ament library version: 999

 ## Setup
-To run this project, install it locally using npm:
+To run this project,You must first install the Python connector and the mysql database on the system: in Cmd(Windows Command Line)(os = windows) or Terminal(os= MacOs)

+### in Windows Command Line:
 ```
-$ cd ../lorem
-$ npm install
+pip install mysql-connector-python
-$ npm start

 ```